yann-eugone/rtd-tutorial/docs/domain/item-job.rst

 If you are familiar with the concept of an `ETL <https://en.wikipedia.org/wiki/Extract,_transform,_load>`__, this is pretty much the same.

-How to create an item job ?
+How to create an item job?
 ---------------------------

 The item job allows you to split your logic into 3 different component: